jshProgrammer/sensorvisualization/README.md

 - Linking of different data sources (in the same diagram)
 - Customizable time ranges (continuous and movable)
 - “Event” marking with note function
-- Setting the start values to “zero
+- Setting the start values to “zero"
+- “Zero” measurement (e.g. 10 sec.) to determine the start values
 - Add further diagrams
 - Export (*.csv)
+- Plotting of graphs (for documentation and dissemination with pdf export)
+- Definition of warning thresholds (alarm if exceeded)
+- “System time” or “Time from start” can be selected for the time axis

 Translated with DeepL.com (free version)

 ## Tech Stack

 - **Frontend**: Flutter (Mobile & Web)
+- **Database**: SQFLite (locally) and FireStore-Database

 #### starting Flutter-App